Mmmm

 Dip each fruit ball in chocolate until evenly coated.

-Place balls on foil-covered trays; allow to set in a cool
+Place balls on foil-covered trays; allow to set in a cool place.

 Store balls in airtight container in refrigerator.